ANRGUSC/SDPP/README.md

 - Incorporating TLS
 - Implementation with mobile device

+## Contributing
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+## Authors
+- Rahul Radhakrishnan (rahulrad@usc.edu)
+- Bhaskar Krishnamachari (bkrishna@usc.edu)

 ## License
 Copyright (c) 2018, Autonomous Networks Research Group, USC.
 See [this](https://github.com/ANRGUSC/SDPP/blob/master/LICENSE.txt) file for more details.